vip30/vue-local-storage-decorator/README.md

 ## Description

-It persist the component data by using local storage
+It persists the component data by using local storage

 ## License